 Our waiting areas have been laid out to maintain social distancing.
 Visitors from the same household may sit together.
 We have signage and processes in place to assist.

 We have staggered appointment times to maintain safe social distancing.
 Please do not arrive more than 15 minutes before your appointment time unless advised otherwise.

 If your visit is being paid for by your health insurance, please share your pre-authorisation codes with us as soon as you can.
 This will help to reduce the time you will need to spend waiting in our clinics.

 Use of the stairs and lifts has been limited to one person at a time wherever possible.
 Family members, carers or staff will still be able to assist you as needed.

 Many aspects of patient care provided at our clinic require face to face contact - such as diagnostic tests or physical examination.
-We have implemented a strict cleaning regime of all equipment.
+We have implemented a strict cleaning regime.
 All equipment used will be fully wiped clean and sanitised before your appointment.

-The clinical team who see you for your appointment will be wearing appropriate PPE (personal protective equipment) which may include a face mask, gloves and a gown.
-These steps are there to help keep you and our team safe.
+The clinical team who see you for your appointment will be wearing appropriate PPE (personal protective equipment) which may include a face mask, visor, gloves and a gown.

 What can you expect after your appointment?

 Follow up tests or consultations may be arranged by phone or email.